jbard810/Tic-Tac-Toe/README.md

 ## Project Description

 The project is organized into two primary tools.
-The first is an interactive console environment to play the game while the second is a simulation environment that allows for the comparison of different agents over a sample of trials.
+The first is an interactive console environment to play the game and the second is a simulation environment that allows for the comparison of different agents over a sample of trials.
 Each of these are provided by the 'TicTacToe.py' and 'Simulation.py' scripts, respectively.

 ## Interactive Console Environment